leonard186/pravda/README.md

 # PRAVDA

-Pravda is a web application that offers news articles, headlines, tweets </br>
+Pravda is a website that offers news articles, headlines, tweets </br>
 and live video streaming by browsing news categories or searching for keywords.